greganderson/pharma-edu/docs/design-document.md

 ## Open Questions

-- Will students need to be able to sign in somehow?
-If so, what all is attached to their account?
 - Will instructors need to be able to sign in?
 If so, will they need a separate page to do perform custom actions?